COVID-19 Prevention and Protection

 If you or someone in your home has tested positive, has symptoms, or may have been exposed to someone with COVID-19, follow the Home Care Advice for COVID-19, available in English or Spanish, to help protect yourself and the people around you.

-CDC has released masking recommendations for those who are fully vaccinated in response to the Delta variant of COVID-19 that is currently circulating in the U.S. The new guidance includes:
+CDC has released masking recommendations for those who are fully vaccinated in response to the variants of COVID-19 that is currently circulating in the U.S. The new guidance includes:

 - A recommendation for fully vaccinated people who have a known exposure to someone with suspected or confirmed COVID-19 to be tested 3-5 days after exposure, and to wear a mask in public indoor settings for 14 days or until they receive a negative test result.